thopDB/reels/_pages/faq.md

 ## How to Get Daily Movie Updates ?

 - Click to Join Telegram Channel top corner on the website
 - or Join Channel on Telegram Search @thopmoview_app click enter click join

+## Player Error ?

+- Open in Chrome Browser all times
+- or any other defult browsers